What is a Non-Religious Funeral Ceremony

 A short ceremony held at the crematorium or graveside.
 This includes words about the deceased, a reading, the committal and a final reading, finishing with a favourite piece of music or song.

-A non-religious funeral can be what you would like it to be
+A non-church funeral can be what you would like it to be

 Please contact me to discuss what kind of ceremony you would like, or if you need further information.